Dear Members,

 & REDRESSAL) ACT, 2013

-The Company has putin place a policy for prevention, prohibition and redressal against
+The Company has put in place a policy for prevention, prohibition and redressal against

 sexual harassment of women at the workplace to protect women employees and enable them to

-report sexual harassment at the work place.
+report sexual harassment at the workplace.
 No complaints were received from any employee

-during the year ended March 31,2024.
+during the year ended March 31, 2025.

 24. DIRECTORS' RESPONSIBILITY STATEMENT